HKU-TASR/Imperio/README.md

 ```

 ## Train Victim Models with Imperio
 We provide scripts to backdoor classifiers with Imperio.
+Pretrained models can be downloaded [[here]](https://github.com/hkucs-kachow/Imperio/releases/tag/v1.0.0).
 The trained models will be saved to `./checkpoints`.
 By default, we use `meta-llama/Llama-2-13b-chat-hf` from HuggingFace.
 You need to pass your token as shown below.
 For more customized settings, you can run `python train-backdoor.py -h` or read the source code.
-You can skip this step and use our pretrained models (see the `Releases` page).

 * FashionMNIST (CNN)
 ```commandline